 - How can existing processes be made digital, to effectively support small and medium enterprises which may be affected by social distancing or other remote working situations?

-Applications will be jointly assessed by the FCA and the City of London Corporation with input being provided by an Advisory Panel consisting of:
+Applications for the pilot were jointly assessed by the FCA and the City of London Corporation with input being provided by an Advisory Panel consisting of:

 - Citizen’s Advice

 - Innovate Finance